kelmenhorst/quic-censorship/document.md

 Uganda, 2022

 ### 2.3.
 A word on packet injection
 OONI data has not confirmed any HTTP/3 interference method other than timeouts.
-Specifically, I have not noticed any injected packets causing the QUIC connection or handshake to terminate immediately.
+Specifically,there was no injected packets causing the QUIC connection or handshake to terminate immediately.

 Injecting packets unnoticed seems difficult to do when you have a closer look at the [RFC]().
 This is in contrast to TCP where TCP RST packets can be easily injected by a censor that can roughly guess the current packet number.
 For QUIC, connection termination frames are encrypted and stateless resets have more security mechanisms than TCP RSTs: The stateless reset packet contains a token that is hard to guess and calculated from the connection ID and a static key, for each endpoint respectively.
 An endpoint only accepts a stateless reset if the reset token matches the agreed-upon token.